rodSiry/bagarreIO/README.md

 # tatakAI

+_Solve violence first, then solve anything with violence.

-The reference environment for AI free fight
+The reference environment for AI free fight.

-This repository provides carefully designed environments to train and evaluated close combat AI.
+This repository provides carefully designed environments to train and evaluate close combat AI.

-*Installation*
+**Installation :**